 While it’s certainly important to brush your teeth every day, many people fall into the habit of brushing excessively to the point that they actually harm their gums.
 Brushing harder and more often than necessary creates cuts and other types of damage to the tissue of your gums.
 When these cuts become infected, bacteria can arise and lead to gum recession.

 Teeth Grinding / Bruxism

-Grinding your teeth on a regular basis, known as bruxism, can have several negative effects in your mouth.
+Grinding your teeth on a regular basis, known as bruxism, can have several negative effects on your mouth.
 It can impair tooth enamel, cause jaw pain and misalignment as well as cause receding gums.
-While teeth grinding there is pressure put on the gum line which results in the gums to recede.
+While teeth grinding there is pressure put on the gum line which results in the gums receding.
 A dentist can provide a mouth guard to protect your mouth from grinding which will help the gum recession.

 There are a lot of ways that your gums can become infected.
 Regardless of how this occurs, such infections are a major cause of receding gums.
 This is because infections weaken the tissue of your gums to the point that they begin to draw away from your teeth.
 The best way to deal with this is to identify the source of your gum infection and consult with a dental professional to find an appropriate remedy.

 These are just a few of the main causes of receding gums.
 Though these causes may apply to your situation, it’s still a good idea to visit a dentist to determine the root cause of your receding gums.
 This will help you find the best treatment option possible and get your gums back into a healthy condition.